richardrom/mempool/readme.md

 - chunk is less than sizeof(void*).
 That is because the freelist stores addresses.
 - if *blockSize* **mod** *chunk* is not zero.
 - if the block size is less than the system memory page size.
-On must systems, this size is 4096 KB
+On must systems, this size is 4096 bytes

 On must cases *class fixed_allocator;* is enough.
 However, fixed_memory_pool contains